-Working da Lines” today known as “Working My Lines”
+— “Working da Lines” today known as “Working My Lines”

-The impetus of these works came upon the untimely death of my first cousin — God’s chosen, Miss Yolanda Morton, May 2013.
-While grieving, it became important for me to take self-inventory, asking the question, “What truly speaks to your heart toward’s your life’s passion?”
-One week after her transition, I answered “A Call” for applicants and applied for the Afrigeneas.com sponsored scholarship to attend the Midwestern African American Genealogy Institute [MAAGI].
-(Smile) July 2013 marked my first intensive experience at a genealogy institute of any kind.
+The impetus of my works forward came upon the untimely death of my first cousin — God’s chosen, Miss Yolanda Morton, transitions May 2013.
+While grieving, it became important for me to take self-inventory, asking the question, “What truly speaks to your heart or your life’s passion?”
+One week after her transition, I answered “A Call” for applicants and applied for the Afrigeneas.com sponsored scholarship to attend the Midwestern African American Genealogy Institute [MAAGI]. (smile) July 2013 marked my first intensive experience at a Genealogy institute of any kind.
 Ushered by Director, Charles Brown, I was warmly welcomed by “Chicago-AAHGS” roommates and core track #4 leader, Ms. Angela Y. Walton-Raji into a stimulating atmosphere of empowerment and camaraderie.
 MAAGI boasted impressive core tracks of study, solid instruction in methodology and volumes of insiders tips with creative innovation — the resources were indefatigable.
 And as I envisioned, this experience left an indelible print upon advancing my life’s passion and career aspirations in preserving Family legacies as well as those of kinship.

 My Grandfather’s guardianship has been and still remains a formidable presence in my life and is the inspiration for my Ancestrally imbued mantra – “take care of your own backyard.”
-Ushering my Father’s Homegoing in October of 2009 was my greatest of Ancestor works as I’ve adopted his cryptic message “crack the codes” as a driving force in unearthing Family History.
+Ushering my Father’s Homegoing in October of 2009 was my greatest of Ancestor works as I’ve adopted his cryptic message “crack the code” as a driving force in unearthing Family History.
 This also serves as the catalyst to decoding vital information critical to my own existence and healing — testimony graced by all who lay eyes upon this page, as this blog serves an active service of inspiration to educate, elevate and venerate.

 Honored for this breakthrough moment.
 Mo dupe Ori Egun, Ase.